-• All new buildings should be built with a low carbon heating systems and where possible should avoid connecting to the gas network.
+All new buildings should be built with a low carbon heating systems and where possible should avoid connecting to the gas network.
+Instead, developments should connect an existing heat network if one is available or be designed to connect to one in the future.